-Rocklin Elementary recently received a special recognition from the California PBIS Coalition at their State Conference this week in Sacramento, CA. There are over 10,000 schools in the state of California and 2,500 of these have implemented PBIS on their campuses.
+Rocklin Elementary is a PBIS (Positive Behavior Interventions and Supports) school and has been recognized for its 4th year in a a row as a Platinum School.
+There are over 10,000 schools in the state of California and 2,500 of these have implemented PBIS on their campuses.
 There are four levels of recognition given by the California PBIS Coalition and Rocklin Elementary was one of only 17 schools that was recognized at the Platinum (highest) level.
-The California PBIS Coalition stated that our school “reflects excellence in the measurement of fidelity as well as our efforts in implementing the core features of Positive Behavioral Interventions and Supports (PBIS).”
+The California PBIS Coalition stated that our school "reflects excellence in the measurement of fidelity as well as our efforts in implementing the core features of Positive Behavioral Interventions and Supports (PBIS)."

 The goal of the Rocklin Unified School District’s GATE Program is to provide differentiated learning opportunities during the regular school day for identified students.
 Differentiation is a process of modifying curriculum content and/or teaching methodologies used with the core curriculum so that students may learn at their own ability level and at their own pace.
 Strategies used may include but are not limited to flexible grouping, acceleration, in-depth study, complexity and novelty.

 The referral process may be initiated at any time during the school year by a parent, a teacher, a peer or the student.
 Referral forms are available in each school office or by calling the GATE Coordinator at 623-2428.
 Testing occurs during the fall (for 2nd -12th graders) and the spring (for 1st graders).
 One final make-up session will be offered near the end of school year for students who miss the fall or spring session.